main dishes sardinian

 3. Finely chop the juniper berries, rosemary leaves, sage leaves, and bay leaves.
 Crack the peppercorns roughly.
 Mix the chopped herbs and pepper with the coarse salt in a small bowl.

-4. Make deep incisions in the thickest parts of the meat — the leg, shoulder, and loin.
+4. Make deep incisions in the thickest parts of the meat: the leg, shoulder, and loin.
 Push the herb and salt mixture deep into each incision, using your fingers to work it in.
 Rub any remaining mixture over the surface of the meat.

 Tip: The incisions should go into the muscle, not just the fat.
 This is how the flavour gets inside the meat rather than sitting on the surface.

 5. Preheat the oven to 200°C (400°F).
-Place the goat in a snug roasting pan — one that just fits the meat, so the juices do not spread too thin.
+Place the goat in a snug roasting pan that just fits the meat, so the juices do not spread too thin.
 Brush generously with olive oil and scatter the butter in small pieces over the top.

 6. Roast for one hour, basting the meat with the pan juices every fifteen to twenty minutes.
 The butter and meat juices will form a light sauce in the bottom of the pan.